PenTestical/kingscan/README.md

 # nmapAutomator
-A script that you can run in the background!
+A script that you can run in the background! <br>
 Modified by Pentestical: Added more directory and subdomain bruteforcing tools to it.

 # Summary